skipkemoi/alx-low_level_programming/0x01-variables_if_else_while/README.md

-the program print single digit base 10 numbers
+the program prints lower case alphabet in reverse order